Looking back into the cellar here are a few of the wines we have tasted recently and how they are travelling.

 2004 : Our first release, looking remarkably young still, but has some developed beautifully, it’s rich and long, with a lovely spine of acid.
 Drinking now and will keep longer.

-2005: Hitting its peak right now at 11 years old, it’s richer and more concentrated than the 04, but has plenty to offer, lovely texture and length.
+2005: Hitting it’s peak right now at 15 years old, it’s richer and more concentrated than the 04, but has plenty to offer, lovely texture and length.
 Drinking well now.

-2006: The 06 has always keep a slow developer, taut and fine in it’s youth, it is still showing that there is more to offer.
+2006: The 06 has always been a slow developer, taut and fine in it’s youth, it is still showing that there is more to offer.
 It’s a great vintage and this wine is a beauty.
-Drink now-2020

 2007: Not made, frost wiped out the entire crop.